IamAbdelrahman/STM32F101X8-Drivers/README.md

 #### Features
 - Turn LEDs on and off
 - Toggle LED state

+### BUZZER
+The BUZZER driver provides functions to control BUZZERs connected to the STM32.

+### Features
+- Turn BUZZERs on and off
+- Toggle BUZZER state

 ### BUTTON
 The Button driver provides functions to read the state of buttons connected to the STM32.